 Did you know?

 - 97% of users search for local medical practice

 This data is provided by Google Business and as of the result, search results have become increasingly localised, this significantly limits consumers’ ability to see results for any other location than their own.

-Local SEO is a straight forward task for single-location medical practices.
-Local signals referencing the city where the medical practice has its physical location can be added to every page of the website, making it easy to establish local relevance.
+Local SEO is a straight forward task for single-location practices.
+Local signals referencing the city where the practice has its physical location can be added to every page of the website, making it easy to establish local relevance.
 I wrote an article about this topic called The Importance of Local SEO and 7 Best Local SEO Tips a while back and it is still very much relevant nowadays.

-Things can get significantly more complicated when your medical practice operates out of more than one location model.
-Following the Search Marketing Expo (SMX) Advanced, I had an amazing conversation with a marketer who services a medical practice that has more than 1,000 locations on their website.
+Things can get significantly more complicated when your practice operates out of more than one location model.
+Following the Search Marketing Expo (SMX) Advanced, I had an amazing conversation with a marketer who services a practice that has more than 1,000 locations on their website.
 That would present quite a challenge!
 It goes without saying that proving local relevance becomes infinitely more difficult when you add more than one location to the equation.

 So I decided to list out all the best tips that you could get to rank in any cities/ suburbs that you want.
 I’ve written this as a special Christmas gift for you, so take a little time between festivities to check it out.
 I know you will find it beneficial.

 Know what you’re after?
 Jump to the section: